Daily Jobs › Project Management

 The 5 Whys is a popular approach to root cause analysis.
 It involves asking five successive questions about a problem in order to identify its root cause.
 For example, if a machine is not functioning as it should, the 5 Whys approach would involve asking five successive questions such as ‘why is the machine not working?’, ‘what is causing the machine to not work?’, ‘what are the consequences of the machine not working?’, and so on.
 By asking these questions, it should be possible to identify root causes and take the necessary steps to fix them.

-One of the key advantages of the 5 Whys approach is that it is a relatively simple and straightforward way to identify the root causes of various problems.
+One of the key advantages of the 5 Whys approach is that it is a relatively simple way to identify the root causes of various problems.
 However, this specific approach may not always be successful in identifying root causes in all scenarios.
-For example, it may be necessary to ask more than five questions or use other approaches to define a root cause.
+For example, it may be necessary to ask more than five questions or use other approaches.

 Fishbone Diagrams